-When you choose to take care of difficulties that are interfering with self-esteem, mood, relationships, attaining career or personal success, or any other disruption, you are saying, "I am worth feeling better; I am resilient enough to survive some emotional pain in order to grow and reach my potential; I am willing to develop a trusting relationship with someone who wants to hear what I'm about and is compassionate, well-trained, experienced, and skilled enough to help me get on with pursuing the life I've always wanted."
+When you choose to take care of difficulties that are interfering with self-esteem, mood, relationships, attaining career or personal success, or any other disruption, you are saying, "I am worth feeling better; I am resilient enough to survive some emotional pain in order to grow and reach my potential; I am willing to (slowly) develop a trusting relationship with someone who wants to hear what I'm about and is able to help me.
+I am willing to take that risk."

 What happens in therapy is that the process itself- largely through the relationship between you and your therapist- re-wires the brain in important ways, creating new neural pathways that--over time--enable you to make positive changes, feel better about yourself, less fearful of being hurt, more willing to take risks, and safer being close to others.
 Maybe at some point you'll feel more at ease with uncertainty, and able to let life unfold naturally.